cloudify-cosmo/cloudify-dev/README.md

 - Run tests and code style checks for each repository.
 - Upload python packages to [PyPi](https://pypi.python.org/pypi), the central python packages repository.

-The PyPi release process is described [Here](guides/pypi-release), its best if you familiarize yourself with it, especially if you will creating new cloudify repositories.
+The PyPi release process is described [Here](guides/pypi-release), its good if you familiarize yourself with it, especially for creating new cloudify repositories.

 ## Version control